Olympic Tickets Now Available Via The Internet

 ``Using the Web as a ticket outlet gives Olympic fans nationwide even more flexibility,″ said Scott Anderson, ACOG’s ticket chief. ``It also allows ticket purchasers to view all event tickets that are available, which can change from minute to minute.″

-After selling tickets by mail last year, ACOG made tickets available by telephone last month.
+After selling tickets by mail last year, the Atlanta Committee made tickets available by telephone last month.
+They added an automated ticketing option to the phone system as well as the Web-based ordering Tuesday.

-On Tuesday, organizers added an automated ticket ordering option to the phone system.
-The automated system takes orders from 6 a.m. to midnight EST, while the regular phone system _ staffed with 40 live operators _ takes orders 9 a.m. to 5 p.m. weekdays and 9 a.m. to 2 p.m.
+The automated phone system takes orders from 6 a.m. to midnight daily, while the regular phone system _ which is staffed with 40 live operators _ takes orders 9 a.m. to 5 p.m. weekdays and 9 a.m. to 2 p.m.
 Saturdays.

-To use the Internet system, customers must have a Secure Sockets Layer (SSL)-enabled Web browser, a Visa credit card, a U.S. mailing address and an e-mail address.
+To use the Internet system, customers must have Web browser software that contains a so-called ``Secure Sockets Layer,″ often referred to as simply SSL.
+Most major browser software, such as Netscape’s Navigator or IBM’s SelectExplorer, have that feature.
+The ordering process also requires a Visa credit card, a U.S. mailing address and an e-mail address.

 Internet ticket buyers will have their orders confirmed via e-mail within one business day.
 Telephone customers may receive instant confirmation.